Successful grant recipients

 Get Connected Stay Connected (Online and Beyond)

-The Inner West Council will deliver a suite of online programs for seniors, designed to create social connection, improve wellbeing, and target loneliness and mental health during sustained isolation.
-The project will feature an eight week Oral History Wellbeing Program, Keeping Connected Phone Link service, and online creative activities facilitated by mental health professionals, art therapists and group facilitators.
+The Inner West Council delivered a suite of online programs for seniors, designed to create social connection, improve wellbeing, and target loneliness and mental health during sustained isolation.
+The project featured an eight-week Oral History Wellbeing Program, Keeping Connected Phone Link service, and online creative activities facilitated by mental health professionals, art therapists and group facilitators.

 For more information, please contact email@example.com

 Lachlan Shire Council introduced an interactive fortnightly newsletter featuring interviews with residents across the shire, photos, puzzles and exercise plans.
 Residents contributed by sharing stories, recipes and interests.
 Staff and volunteers contacted clients through the fortnight to complete puzzles together and discuss the newsletter’s content.